Sphyraena viridensis: Description

-S. viridensis has a fusiform body with a long, streamlined pointed snout which has a long mouth lined with two rows of sharp, fang-like teeth and a jutting lower jaw.
+Sphyraena viridensis has a fusiform body with a long, streamlined pointed snout which has a long mouth lined with two rows of sharp, fang-like teeth and a jutting lower jaw.
 There are no scales on the preoperculum, unlike the European barracuda, which has scales on both the anterior and posterior margins of the preoperculum.
 There are numerous transverse dark bars on the dorsum; these usually extend below the lateral line, while the same lines in the European barracuda do not do so.
 The bars fade in dead specimens.
 Generally, the colouration of adult S. viridensis is dark above and silvery below (this is an example of countershading), while juveniles are dark yellow or greenish in colour.
 S. viridensis is smaller than its European counterpart, growing to a standard length of 65 cm, although the average length is 35–40 cm.
-However, specimens up to 114.5 cm have been caught off the Azores.
+However, specimens up to 1190 mm have been caught off the Azores.
 The rod caught record is 10.2 kg, which was caught off Lanzarote in the Canary Islands in 2007.

 Distribution

 The exact distribution of S. viridensis is unclear because of confusion with the European barracuda; however, it is known that it occurs in subtropical areas of the eastern Atlantic (around the Azores, Madeira, Cape Verde Islands and the Canary Islands).
-It has also been recorded in the Mediterranean, including off the coasts of Lebanon, Israel, Algeria, Corsica and Sicily, and in the Adriatic Sea and the Aegean Sea.
+It has also been recorded in the Mediterranean, including off the coasts of Lebanon, Israel, Algeria, Corsica and Sicily, in the Adriatic Sea, the Aegean Sea, and even as far north as Cornwall in the United Kingdom.